 There are over 2.5 million small to medium sized businesses in Australia and New Zealand but less than 20% have an online store.
 The web influences more than 80% of all retail sales, and that percentage is growing annually, so failure to have a web presence with your product catalogue means it is harder to be successful and grow sales.

 Starting an online business can mean significatly lower start up costs compared to a bricks and mortar retailer.
 But don't be fooled, it is not free and a plan and budget are essential for success.

-When you are considering starting to sell online you also have to look at what your competitors are doing online.
+Existing retailers considering starting to sell online shoud also look at what their competitors are doing online.
 You should never copy what your competitors are doing but you can use it as a guide and then even improve on what they offer.

 So getting started means doing some research so that you are best informed and ready to move forward.

 Having a plan can help save you from making mistakes and getting off target from your original objectives.
-A plan does not have to be long and complex.
+A plan does not have to be long and complex you can just jot down the ideas as they develop.
+But the key is to HAVE A PLAN.
 Consider the key issues: